Shepherd Bushiri: Charity work

+Bushiri has been involved in many charitable works around the world, including work in Malawi, Nicaragua, Nigeria, Botswana, and South Africa.
+In 2017, he took maize to Lilongwe and spent K85 Million in Malawi Charity.

 Controversies

 Curing HIV/AIDS

-Bushiri has made claims of "curing HIV".
+Bushiri has made false claims of "curing HIV".
 He countered that he has never performed a miracle in his life because only Jesus can.
 Nevertheless, due to claims of unproven miracles, Botswana temporarily banned him from entering the country before courts ruled the ECG church is allowed to continue operating in the country.
 Initially he was free to enter the country at will, but now is required to apply for a visa every time he wants to enter Botswana.

 Fees for public dinners

 The alleged fees charged to attend some of Bushiri's prestigious public dinners have been applauded.
 It was speculated that he charged R25000 for a seat at his table at a gala dinner held on 23 December 2017 at the Pretoria Showground, and N$1000 for entry to a dinner held in Windhoek, Namibia in January 2016.
 Bushiri in several news interviews refuted the published extreme pricing claims for "so-called gala dinners", calling them "fabricated".